Convert 3.5 Millimeters To Inches

 Before we begin the conversion, it's crucial to understand the two systems involved: the metric system and the imperial system.

 The metric system, also known as the International System of Units (SI), is a decimal system based on multiples of 10.
-This makes conversions within the system relatively straightforward.
-The fundamental unit of length in the metric system is the meter (m).
+On top of that, this makes conversions within the system relatively straightforward.
+Even so, the fundamental unit of length in the metric system is the meter (m).
 Millimeters (mm) are a smaller unit, with 1000 millimeters equaling one meter.

 The imperial system, predominantly used in the United States, utilizes units like inches, feet, yards, and miles.
 These units don't have a consistent decimal relationship, making conversions more complex.
 The inch is a fundamental unit of length within this system.